You might want to grow cannabis for various reasons, including being a gardener looking for a new project.

 A cannabis plant has two basic stages.
 The goal during the growing period is to develop leaves and stems to create a strong, healthy plant.

-After you’ve laid a solid foundation, you’ll move on to the blooming process, where you’ll try to produce as many sticky buds as possible.
+After you’ve laid a solid foundation, you’ll move on to the blooming process, where you’ll try to produce as many sticky buds as possible, instead of cheap weed now popular in Canada.

 Both of those methods require different nutrients for optimal yields; for example, cannabis requires the most nitrogen at the end of the growing period, and hydroponics makes it relatively simple to tailor those nutrients to the plant’s exact needs at any given time.